-If you decide you are interested in trying Zaption, you can sign up for a free 30-day trial (without a credit card) and then decide later if you want to pay the $15 for a teacher account or $60 for a classroom account.
+If you decide you are interested in trying Zaption, you can sign up for a free basic account and then decide later if you want to pay the $79/year for a premium account.
 After you signup, you'll be prompted to create your first tour!

 You'll need to give your tour a name (which you can change later) and then you'll be at the main editing screen.
 From here, you can drag in new videos, questions, response prompts, discussions, drawings, images, or anything else you want to add to make your video more interactive!